 Facts:

 ”Teams from Bristol and Newcastle universities carried out eye tests on more than 5,800 children and did not find any differences in the vision of those with dyslexia…Where there were dyslexic children with eye problems, the occurrence was no more likely than for non-dyslexics, the study found.
-And a large majority of dyslexic children were defined as having “perfect vision”
+And a large majority of dyslexic children were defined as having “perfect vision.”

 http://www.bbc.co.uk/news/education-32836733

-A subset of this myth is that dyslexics can be helped to overcome their decoding difficulties by providing them with reading materials printed using a special font or altered text (Comic Sans, Dyslexie, Bionic Reading…), preferably on colour tinted paper:
+A subset of this myth is that dyslexics can be helped to overcome their decoding difficulties by providing them with reading materials printed using a special font or altered text (Comic Sans, Dyslexie, Bionic Reading…), preferably on colour-tinted paper:

 Does Comic Sans really help dyslexic learners?
+(Severs.
+J. TES 2020):

-“I think teachers should mostly focus on appropriate teaching of reading, not too much on how the materials are presented.”
-(Dr. Eva Marinus).
-“The research says, though, that what really works is doing the long-term, everyday grind work of a high-quality, systematic phonics programme.”
-(Dr. Holly Joseph).
+“I think teachers should mostly focus on appropriate teaching of reading, not too much on how the materials are presented” (Dr. Eva Marinus).
+“The research says, though, that what really works is doing the long-term, everyday grind work of a high-quality, systematic phonics programme” (Dr. Holly Joseph).

 Dyslexie font https://onlinelibrary.wiley.com/doi/abs/10.1002/dys.1527

-Myth 9: Brain scan studies show that dyslexics’ brains work differently from non-dyslexics’ brains.
+Myth 8: Brain scan studies show that dyslexics’ brains work differently from non-dyslexics’ brains.

 Facts:

 ”(T)here is a mistaken belief that current knowledge in [genetics and neuroscience] is sufficient to justify a category of dyslexia as a subset of those who encounter reading difficulties.”
-(Elliott & Gibbs p475)

-Myth 10: The planum temporale area of the brain is ‘abnormally symmetrical’ in dyslexics.
+Myth 9: The planum temporale area of the brain is ‘abnormally symmetrical’ in dyslexics.

 Facts:

 This claim is based on the dissection of just a small number of brains taken from people previously diagnosed as ‘dyslexic’.
 The lack of an operational definition for dyslexia, along with the tiny number of research subjects, makes this study’s conclusions scientifically invalid.
 Furthermore, ”35 percent of the population have symmetrical brains.
 Symmetry is not pathology.”
 (McGuinness.
-WCCR p118)
+1998. p118)

-Myth 11: Short-term memory deficit is a hallmark of dyslexia.
+Myth 10: Short-term memory deficit is a hallmark of dyslexia.

 Facts: